Magnet Program Expectations

 Enrollment Standards

-2. Withdrawal from the magnet school is not permitted during the school year for the remainder of the time a student is enrolled in the program.
-Should you wish to withdraw your child, it must be at the end of the school year.
+2. Withdrawal from the Magnet/CTA is not permitted during the school year for the remainder of the time a student is enrolled in the program.
+A student can only be withdrawn at the end of the school year.

-3. If a student-athlete returns to their zoned school or makes any other subsequent changes in enrollment, they would be ineligible for the remainder of that school year and for 180 school days in any sport as per NIAA (Nevada Interscholastic Activities Association).
-(Middle and High School only)
+4. If a student-athlete returns to their zoned school or makes any other subsequent changes in enrollment, they would be ineligible for the remainder of that school year and for 180 school days in any sport they rostered in at the magnet school as per the Nevada Interscholastic Activities Association (NIAA).
+Contact the Athletic Office at your school for additional information and guidance regarding athletic eligibility.

 Academic Standards

-1. Students must maintain a minimum grade point average of a 2.0 (C average).
+1. Students must maintain a minimum 2.0 grade point average (C average) each semester to remain in good standing.

-2. Students who earn a D or F in coursework may be placed on probation as defined by the school.
+2. Students who earn a D or F in coursework may be placed on academic probation, as outlined by the school.

 Attendance Standards